Butterworth, George – Six Songs From A Shropshire Lad, Bredon Hill and other Songs, Folk Songs from Sussex & 7 further songs

 1. Loveliest of trees

 This Housman poem has probably been set more times than any other, and in 1976 at least 35 settings were known.
 Butterworth’s setting is one of his finest and best-known, its thematic material forming the basis of the orchestral rhapsody.
 The poem tells of a young man of twenty admiring the cherry tree in bloom, while simultaneously regretting the rapid passing of life, even with fifty more years in which to renew his admiration.
 The fine melodic contour of the introduction, perhaps suggesting the falling cherry blossom, sets a calm, pastoral atmosphere and leads into the poignant vocal line which forms the basis of the rhapsody.
 In verse one Butterworth uses what is for him the unusually wide range of a minor tenth.
 The second verse (bar 22), in which the young man reflects on the passing of the years, contains a very sparse accompaniment, while flowing arpeggios underline the vocal part of the final stanza (bar 32), suggesting progressions from Debussy’s Arabesque No.1 for piano (1888), also in E major.
 The epilogue (bar 43) develops the main theme in thirds, a characteristic Butterworth touch.

 In this simple song Butterworth took a traditional tune in the Dorian mode, the identity of which remains a mystery, although claims have been made to suggest a traditional tune called Through Moorfields.
 His setting of the story of the unheeding young man falling in love but despairing a year later, is a sensitive treatment of the words, the repetition of »’tis true« at the conclusion creating the appropriate hint of sadness.
 C. W. Orr, whose Housman settings are also renowned, was not a great admirer of Butterworth’s songs, and castigated this song for its »atrociously feeble folktune«.

-Read more > HERE
+Read full preface > HERE